Skip to main content

 $1.7 million, 2023-26

-Australia supports ILO to provide technical support and analysis to the Government of Vietnam to ensure a more effective, efficient, inclusive and gender sensitive social protection system in Vietnam.
-Two End of Project Outcomes include:
+Australia supports the International Labour Organization (ILO) to provide technical support and analysis to the Government of Vietnam to ensure a more effective, efficient, inclusive and gender sensitive social protection system in Vietnam.
+Two end-of-project Outcomes include:

 • improved coverage and adequacy of social protection programmes through the implementation of the new Party Resolution on Social Policies